 Details about his role in the War: On Thursday, February 11th 1915 Carew Reynell embarked from the Victoria Dock, Melbourne.
 At 12 noon he and his section commenced leading horses aboard the “Karroo”.

 They disembarked from Alexandria on March 15th and arrived at the Dardanelles on May 21st 1915.

 He gave himself the most dangerous task on June 30th of leading a counter-attack to drive Turks from the Lighthorse trenches.

 On August 7th he was promoted to the rank of Lieutenant Colonel and became officer commanding after his C.O. was killed in action at The Nek.

 On August 27th he was ordered to take the Maze of Turkish trenches on Hill 60 but was killed in action on the edge of a Turkish trench.

 Memorial Details: Hill 60 Cemetery Sp.
 Memorial 4

 After his death Lieutenant Colne Carew Reynell’s body was brought back and buried on a nearby Valley side.

-Interesting Material: Carew was a successful business man and was married to May Marion with whom he had a son and daughter.
+Interesting Material: Carew was a successful business man and vigneron, and was married to May Marion with whom he had a son and daughter.